[Skip to Content]

 • Board and staff skills and expertise are appropriate for the size and scope of the organization.

-• The organization’s internal structures, policies and processes contribute to the safety and well-being of staff, contractors, board members and volunteers.
+• The organization’s internal structures, policies and processes contribute to the safety and well-being of staff, contractors, board members, volunteers, audiences and participants.

 • The level of board governance, oversight, support and involvement is appropriate for the size and scope of the organization.